 This message was emailed to [email@example.com] by Netflix.

 How to avoid Netflix phishing scams?

-- Check the safety of web addresses using Trend Micro Check:
+- Do not click on links from unknown resources.
+Check the safety of web addresses using Trend Micro Check:

 Send a link or a screenshot of suspicious text messages to Trend Micro Check on WhatsApp for immediate scam detection: